Analytic test configurations and geodesic rays: Introduction

 \begin{theorem} Suppose that $\mathcal F_{k,\lambda}$ is left continuous and decreasing in $\lambda$ and bounded (see \eqref{def}).
 Then there is a well-defined limit

+where the star denotes taking the upper semicontinuous regularization after the limit.
 Furthermore this limit is maximal except possibly for one critical value of $\lambda$, and its Legendre transform is a weak geodesic ray. \end{theorem}

 In particular this applies to a natural filtration associated to a test configuration, and thus we have associated a weak geodesic to any such test configuration.
-We prove that, in this case, we recover the construction of Phong-Sturm, thus reproving the main result of \cite{Sturm}.
-Hence one interpretation of Theorem \ref{theoremmain1} is that in the problem of finding weak geodesics, the algebraic data of a test configuration can be replaced with a curve of singularity types which we thus refer to as an \emph{analytic test configuration}. \\
+We prove that, in this case, we recover precisely Phong-Sturm geodesic, thus reproving the main result of \cite{Sturm}.
+Hence one interpretation of Theorem \ref{theoremmain1} is that in the problem of finding weak geodesic rays, the algebraic data of a test configuration can be replaced with a suitable concave curve of singularity types which we thus refer to as an \emph{analytic test configuration}.

+The relationship between a algebraic and analytic test configurations is analogous to the relationship between holomorphic and plurisubharmonic functions.
+Being given by a concave curve of singularity types, analytic test configurations are easier to produce and manipulate.
+For example it is possible to interpolate between two analytic test configurations merely by taking the line between them, whereas it is not so clear what the analogous construction is for algebraic test configurations.
+With regard to the Yau-Tian-Donaldson conjecture it is now expected that the notion of algebraic test configuration needs to be extended in some way for it to detect a constant scalar curvature metric (see the examples of Apostolov-Calderbank-Gauduchon-Friedman \cite{Apostolov} and also work of Sz\'ekelyhidi \cite{Sz} which considers general filtrations of the ring of sections).
+Thus analytic test configurations provide a context for such extensions.

+Interesting examples of analytic test configurations that do not correspond to algebraic ones appear for example in the setting of Arakelov geometry.
+In \cite{Chen} Boucksom-Chen construct multiplicative filtrations of the section ring which encodes arithmetic properties of the sections such as their adelic norm.
+This filtration then gives rise to an analytic test configuration whose geometrical significance remains unclear.

+Another advantage of the notion of analytical test configurations is that they can be defined independent of the polarization, and even in the non-projective case (although we will not consider that further here).
+If we pick an arbitrary Kähler form $\omega$ we can consider a concave curve of singularity types $[\psi_{\lambda}]$ of $\omega$-plurisubharmonic functions.
+Then choosing a polarization $L$ we get an analytic test configuration $[\phi_{\lambda}]$ by letting $\phi_{\lambda}$ be the envelope of all positive singular metrics of $L$ bounded from above by $\phi+\psi_{\lambda},$ where $\phi$ is some locally bounded metric of $L.$ In fact, rather than choosing a polarization we could have picked an arbitrary big $(1,1)$-coholomogy class and worked with that instead.